 Each of our emergency departments in Naperville, Plainfield and Elmhurst provide specialized care for our youngest patients.

-Edward's Emergency Department is recognized as an Emergency Department Approved for Pediatrics (EDAP).
-We were the first pediatric ER in DuPage County (opened in 2000) and have treated hundreds of thousands of children.
-We're staffed by doctors and nurses who've been trained to treat kids, and we have family-friendly rooms and equipment designed for their sizes, shapes and needs.
+Edward's Emergency Department (ED) is recognized as an Emergency Department Approved for Pediatrics (EDAP).
+And, Edward Hospital is one of only 10 Pediatric Critical Care Centers (PCCC) in Illinois - offering the highest level of care available.
+We were the first pediatric ED in DuPage County (opened in 2000) and have treated hundreds of thousands of children.
+We're staffed by physicians who are board-certified in pediatrics and emergency medicine, and pediatric nurses who've been trained to treat kids.
+Our Pediatric ED also has family-friendly rooms and equipment designed for their sizes, shapes and needs.

 For added peace of mind, Edward’s Pediatric Intensive Care Unit (PICU) is available for children who need critical care, and its Level III Newborn Intensive Care Unit, the highest level possible in Illinois, provides specialized care for the sickest and most fragile newborns.

 Child life specialists are available to comfort children and teens being treated.
 They help young patients relax, prepare them for treatment and teach them how to cope.

 Meet our pediatric emergency medicine physicians